ilovrencic/Identifying-Depression-with-Machine-Learning/README.md

 ### What is this?

-This is a reimplementation of the "Identifying Twitter on Twitter" paper.
+This is a reimplementation of the "Identifying Depression on Twitter" paper.
 The paper was published by researchers from Johns Hopkins University (2016.).

 ### How to recreate the experiments and how to use it?